Skip to Content

 "Legal custody" and "physical custody" in this technical sense describe two different aspects of custodial rights that the parents might share.
 "Legal custody" refers to the right to make major decisions affecting the child's life.
 These include decisions about a child’s education, religious upbringing, and medical care.
 "Physical custody" refers to the physical care and supervision of the child.

-This means that a parent can have both legal custody (i.e., decision making authority for the child) and physical custody (i.e., physical care and supervision of the child) as determined by a custody agreement or court order.
+This means that a parent can have both legal custody (i.e., decision-making authority for the child) and physical custody (i.e., physical care and supervision of the child) as determined by a custody agreement or court order.

 Orders may be entered after a hearing or by agreement (i.e., without a trial).
 Even if a lawsuit has been filed, the two parties may agree and ask the court to approve their agreement.
 These agreements are almost always approved; the result is called a consent order, which can be enforced by the court.

-It is common for parents to be granted joint custody of a child, meaning that each parent has equal physical custody time with the child, as well as equal decision making authority for major decisions affecting the child's life.
+It is common for parents to be granted joint custody of a child, meaning that each parent has equal physical custody time with the child, as well as equal decision-making authority for major decisions affecting the child's life.

-However, sometimes it is in the best interest of the child that one parent be granted primary custody of the child.
-When one parent is granted primary custody of a child, the other parent usually is granted visitation privileges.
+However, sometimes it is in the best interest of the child for one parent to be granted primary custody of the child.
+When one parent is granted primary custody, the other parent usually is granted visitation privileges.

 Except in extraordinary circumstances, it is healthy and desirable for the child to have regular contact with the non-custodial parent.

-The Two Types of Visitation in North Carolina
+Types of Visitation in North Carolina

 • Reasonable Visitation.
 There is no set time for visitation.
 This is subject to an agreement to be decided by the parents.
 However, this option can only be used in custody agreements, rather than orders entered after a hearing.